oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

-## Step 6: Deploying the actual microservices
+## Task 6: Deploying the actual microservices

-It's been quite a few steps (many of which are one off and don't have to be repeated for each application we want to run in Kubernetes) but we're finally ready to create the deployments and actually run our Helidon microservices inside of Kubernetes!
+It's been quite a few tasks (many of which are one off and don't have to be repeated for each application we want to run in Kubernetes) but we're finally ready to create the deployments and actually run our Helidon microservices inside of Kubernetes!

 <details><summary><b>About the deployment files</b></summary>